 The first thing it does is figure out which stage of work you’re in, and it does this without AI.
 No language model, no classification, no inference.
 It just looks at the UI.
 Load test running?
 Stage 2: live monitoring.
 Viewing completed results?
 Stage 3: analysis.
 Neither?
 Stage 1: configuration.
 I call this the ScenarioRouter, and its job is to prevent the AI from overthinking obvious context.

-For Stages 2 and 3, the classifier sorts into a simpler set: capacity questions, error questions, throughput questions, or open-ended triage.
+For Stages 2 and 3, the scenario is also deterministic (LIVE_TEST_MONITORING and PERFORMANCE_ANALYSIS respectively), but a classifier still runs to tag the question type: capacity, errors, slowest pages, throughput, summary, or open-ended triage.
 Direct questions get steered toward the right tool.
 Open questions trigger what I call the L0-L1-L2 Diagnostic Hierarchy, a structured analysis where the agent works through the results systematically rather than grabbing the first metric it finds.
+Classification is capped at 50 output tokens (just enough to return a question type), so it costs a fraction of a cent and takes under a second.

 An earlier version of this used a separate lightweight model (Claude 3.5 Haiku) for classification and a larger model (Sonnet) for the actual work.
 In practice, the routing calls use so few tokens that the cost difference was negligible, and the added complexity of managing two models wasn’t worth it.
 One model, one configuration point.